MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     ![Add a subarea.](media/custom-view-add-subarea.PNG "Add a subarea")

-7. On the **Properties** tab on the right side of the page, in the **Entity** field, select the name of the entity that you created in the [Step 1: Create a new entity in Microsoft Dataverse](#step-1-create-a-new-entity-in-microsoft-dataverse) section.
+7. On the **Properties** tab on the right side of the page, in the **Table** field, select the name of the table that you created in the [Step 1: Create a new table in Microsoft Dataverse](#step-1-create-a-new-entity-in-microsoft-dataverse) section.
 In this way, you link the subarea.

     ![Link the subarea.](media/custom-view-link-subarea.PNG "Link the subarea")